JehanneH/tinyapp/README.md

 - User can register, login and logout
 - User can create new short URLs
 - User can edit and delete their created URLs
+- Created short URL will redirect to the long URL
 - Some select screenshots of final product further down